Quasi-adiabatic thermal ensemble preparation in the thermodynamic limit: Results

 which corresponds to the condition that $\hat{H}_\mathrm{i}$ and $\hat{H}_\mathrm{f}$ share the same single-particle spectra up to the constant factor~\cite{irmejs2025quasi,plastina2014irreversible}:

 This observation implies that, unlike nonintegrable case, an extensive number of parameters is generally required to reproduce the thermal properties of local observables in the integrable case.
-It is noted that $\Gamma=0$ is an exceptional case where the single-particle energies $\{\Lambda_k(1)\}$ are degenerate except for a mode representing the spontaneously symmetry breaking.

-Next, we investigate the $\tau$ dependence.
-Figure~\ref{fig:integrable} shows the specific relative entropy as a function of $\epsilon=\tau/N$ in the paramagnetic and ferromagnetic phases.
-Taking the $\tau \to \infty$ limit with fixed $\epsilon$, we obtain (see Appendix~\ref{appendix:integrable} for the derivation).
+Next, we investigate the $\tau$ dependence by setting $\{\phi_k\}$ according to Eq.~(\ref{eq:condition}).
+We select the permutation as

+where $1 \leq i \leq n_p$ and $1 \leq j \leq \lceil N/n_p\rceil$.
+The permutation generates a pseudo-periodic structure of transverse fields with spatial period $n_p$, which becomes locally periodic in the thermodynamic limit.
+The parameter $n_p$ therefore controls the degree of spatial modulation in the initial state: $n_p=1$ corresponds to a monotonic structure that varies smoothly.
+In the thermodynamic limit, the variation occurs on a macroscopic scale, so that the state is locally uniform while remaining globally inhomogeneous.
+Larger $n_p$ introduce finer spatial modulation in the local structure.
+This construction allows us to examine how spatial structure in the initial state affects the approach to thermal equilibrium.

+In the thermodynamic limit, we obtain a lower bound on the specific relative entropy (see Appendix~\ref{appendix:integrable} for the derivation): for finite $n_p$

+We make two remarks.
+First, the inequality becomes an equality when $n_p=1$.
+Second, the limits $N\to\infty$ and $\tau\to\infty$ do not commute (i.e., taking $\tau\to\infty$ first and then $N\to\infty$ yields a vanishing specific relative entropy).
+The non-commutativity originates from the finite propagation velocity implied by the Lieb--Robinson bound, reflecting the locality of $\hat{H}(s_\mathrm{a})$.

-which follows from the locality and the translational symmetry of $\hat{H}_\mathrm{f}$.
-In the paramagnetic phase, at small $\epsilon$, the specific relative entropy converges to the asymptotic value, $\lim_{\epsilon \to 0}(\lim_{\tau\to\infty}s_{\tau/\epsilon}(\rho_\mathrm{f}(\tau)\|\rho_\mathrm{g}(\beta)))$, indicated by an arrow, at relatively small $\tau\simeq 20$.
-In contrast, a visible deviation remains even at $\tau=800$ in the ferromagnetic phase.
-As shown in the inset of Fig.~\ref{fig:integrable}~(b), the deviation decays as $\tau^{-1/2}$~\footnote{The fitting gives an exponent of $-0.52$, and the deviation from $-1/2$ is attributed to finite $\epsilon$.}, which is explained by the Kibble--Zurek mechanism (see Appendix.~\ref{appendix:integrable}).
-For large $\tau$, the specific relative entropy approaches a function of $\epsilon$ and vanishes at large $\epsilon$ in both regimes, indicating that the operation time scales linearly with $N$ (i.e., diverges in the thermodynamic limit) to achieve a small precision threshold.
+Figures~\ref{fig:integrable}~(a) and~(b) show the specific relative entropy $s_{\tau/\epsilon}(\rho_\mathrm{f}(\tau)\|\rho_\mathrm{g}(\beta))$ as a function of $\epsilon=\tau/N$ for various values of $\tau$ and $n_p$.
+The thermodynamic limit corresponds to the value in the limit of $\epsilon \to 0$ and the bounds in Eq.~(\ref{eq:bound}) are indicated by arrows.
+In the paramagnetic phase $(J,\Gamma)=(1,2)$, as shown in Fig.~\ref{fig:integrable}~(a), at small $\epsilon$, the specific relative entropy converges to the bound.
+In contrast, in the ferromagnetic phase $(J,\Gamma)=(1,0.5)$, as shown in Fig.~\ref{fig:integrable}~(b), a visible deviation from the bound remains even at $\tau=800$.
+The deviation decays as $\tau^{-1/2}$~\footnote{The fitting gives exponents of $-0.54, -0.51$, and $-0.51$ for $n_p=1, 2$, and $5$, respectively.
+The small deviation from $-1/2$ is attributed to finite $\epsilon$.}, which is explained by the Kibble--Zurek mechanism (see Appendix.~\ref{appendix:integrable} and~\ref{appendix:universality}).
+Thus, we numerically found that the bound in Eq.~(\ref{eq:bound}) is tight in the limit of $\tau \to \infty$ for all the values of $n_p$ considered.